3 Tech Stocks To Buy On This Pullback

-Not only has the robust economic data been displaying a resiliency to any concerns about rising interest rates, but Q1 earnings are poised to deliver the highest profit gain of any quarter since 2011.
+Not only has the robust economic data been displaying a resiliency to any concerns about rising interest rates, but Q1 earnings are also poised to deliver the highest profit gain of any quarter since 2011.

-And so that’s why I’ve also been stating that a test of S&P 2300 has a good chance -- say 2 in 3 -- of marking the low in April.
-At worst, in my view, a 6% pullback from the peak at 2400 down to stronger support in the 2250-75 zone is what we should expect from this market and its very small wall of fundamental and valuation worries.
+And so that's why I've also been stating that a test of S&P 2,300 has a good chance - say two in three - of marking the low in April.
+At worst, in my view, a 6% pullback from the peak at 2,400 down to stronger support in the 2,250-75 zone is what we should expect from this market and its very small wall of fundamental and valuation worries.

 Prepare Your Tech Shopping List During April Showers